hrbigelow/opcheck/introduction.md

 In order to achieve this combinatoric behavior in a flexible way, `opschema` builds up a **predicate computation graph** and a **generator computation graph** to implement the predicate and generator functions respectively.
+Each API call from `opschema.schema.OpSchema` creates nodes and/or edges in these graphs.
+The graphs themselves can be printed with:

+    python -m opschema.cl graph OP_PATH OUT_DIR

+which produces `OUT_DIR/OP_PATH.{gen,pred,inf,dims}.svg`

 As a high level illustration, a predicate computation graph is a computation graph whose nodes are special predicate functions.
-The functions actually return a tuple of (success, value), where success is the predicate, and value is a value to be input into child nodes' predicate functions.
+The functions actually return a tuple of `(success, value)`, where success is the predicate, and value is a value to be input into child nodes' predicate functions.
 The entire graph becomes a predicate whose value is true if and only if all nodes evaluate to true.
-To 'evaluate' the graph, the nodes are evaluated one by one in topological order, starting with nodes that have no parents.
+To evaluate the graph, the nodes are evaluated one by one in topological order, starting with nodes that have no parents.

 The generator computation graph is similar, except that the functions are generator functions.
 The entire graph becomes a generator function whose values reflect all